 From there, Obama is candid about their struggles as a couple and in trying to conceive.
 She’s honest about their infertility and the IVF that eventually gave them Sasha and Malia, and she doesn’t hold back the heartbreak and love that accompanied these moments.
 She gives us all of the emotions here.

 “If you don’t get out there and define yourself, you’ll be quickly and inaccurately defined by others.” — Becoming

 The book wraps up with insight into her husband’s presidential run and their eight years in the White House, which cause many laughs and even some WTFs.

 You’d think a former first lady’s memoir would focus on just that: being first lady.
 That’s not quite true though.
 Becoming takes a much deeper dive into Obama’s life before inaugurations and global initiatives, and for that, I am happy.

 It’s not that the White House years she portrays are boring; of course we learn fun and interesting tidbits about this presidential couple that weren’t on media highlight reels.
-But we’ve really only know them as the 44th POTUS and FLOTUS.
+But we’ve really only known them as the 44th POTUS and FLOTUS.
 We know way less about their lives before and outside of politics.
 In Becoming, we can see them as regular people just like us.
 People who have goals, dreams, doubts, love, mistakes, and joy and people who need an escape just like we do.

 “At the end of a busy day, I will tell you, there is nothing better than watching a young couple find their dream home in Nashville or some young bride-to-be saying yes to the dress.” — Becoming